mako-framework/docs/06_learn_more/00_image_manipulation.md

 ### Usage

 First you'll have to decide whether to use GD or ImageMagick.
-In this example we'll use GD.
+In this example we'll use the GD processor.

 	$image = new Image('my_image.png', new GD);

-> You can use the same processor instance for multiple images
+> You can reuse the same processor instance as long as you edit your images sequentially.

 The ```rotate``` method allows you to rotate an image n degrees.